peaceroad/p7d-markdown-it-p-captions/README.md

 Figure A A caption
 ```

 Also, It identifies the `Figure.1` type.
-This format has a dot immediately after the first term, a serial number after it, and a space after it.
+This format has a dot immediately after the first term, a serial number and a space after it.
+In this case, too, the caption written after a space must begin with an uppercase letter.

 ```md
 Figure.1 A caption.